 There is no added fragrance although there are bergamot and lime essential oils in the cleanser, listed last on the INCI.
 Essential oils don’t bother me so this is not a problem however, they can be sensitizing so well worth spot testing for those with allergies.
 To be honest, I don’t even notice their scent in the product either.
 The smell of this cleanser is so subtle.
 It’s not fragrant or herbal, not medicinal or floral and there’s certainly no sense of coconut in its aroma.
 The smell is quite inconspicuous.

 The cleanser has a glossy gel like texture, opaque white in colour.
-It is quite dense but does retain plenty of slip to allow you to slide it across a dry face when used as a makeup remover.
+It is quite dense but still slides across a dry face when used as a makeup remover.
 There is only drag if insufficient product is applied.
 Personally, I have tested this product’s ability to remove makeup for the sake of review completeness, but I never applied it in this way, much preferring oils and balms to perform this task.
 I used the entire bottle as a second step cleanser, following makeup removal to effectively eliminate any residue left behind from the first step.

 Below, I have shown the removal progress on various types of makeup including foundation, long wear and liquid lipstick, lip liners plus eye and brow products.
 Progress goes from top-to-bottom, left-to-right, the first image indicating the makeup to be removed.
 Water is only introduced at the conclusion of the process as a rinsing agent, the outcome shown in the last photo.
 Although they look acceptable, I did have a to use considerable force to achieve these results.
 Gentle massage (as you may do with an oil or balm) did very little to breakup and dislodge makeup.
 As such, I would not recommend using this as a first step cleanser.
 In my opinion, this is not sufficiently effective in this capacity.
 It works well to eliminate any remnants of makeup left behind from the first step, but not as a primary makeup remover.